Echigo-Tsumari Art Field 2026

 • Echigo Matsudai Satoyama Shokudo

 Enjoy seasonal ingredients at our buffet-style restaurant.
-We will be hosting aWild Vegetable Buffet” from Saturday, April 25 to Monday, June 1.
+The “Satoyama Buffet” will be held starting Thursday, June 4.

 • Akashi no Yu

-Relax after visiting the museum in our eat-in space, where you can enjoy treats like snow-buried carrot soft-serve, strawberry shakes, and Gaeng Phad Rice—even if you don’t take a dip in the hot springs.
+Relax after visiting the museum in our eat-in space, where you can enjoy treats like snow-buried carrot soft-serve, strawberry shakes, and Gaeng Phad Rice—even without taking a dip in the hot springs.

 • Salon MonET

-This café, located inside the MonET building, offers free Wi-Fi.
-It’s the perfect spot to plan your trip or gaze at the pond in the courtyard.
+The café located inside MonET offers free Wi-Fi.
+It’s the perfect spot to plan your trip or gaze out at the pond in the courtyard.

 [Hours] Saturdays, Sundays, and holidays from April 25 (Sat) to November 8 (Sun) (11:00 AM – Last Order 4:30 PM)